Joe le taxi: Background and release

-"Joe le taxi" is a song about a taxi driver, Joe, who works in Paris.
+"Joe le taxi" is a French song about a taxi driver, Joe, who works in Paris.
 Joe is a pseudonym of Maria José Leão dos Santos (1955–2019), a Portuguese taxi driver and Parisian nightlife figure who fled the Estado Novo authoritarian regime to France in the 1970s due to her homosexuality.

 The song emphasizes the notion that Joe seems to know all there is to know about the French capital including the whereabouts of all the little bars, all of the Parisian streets, the Seine, and bridges.
-The song's lyrics suggest that Joe enjoys drinking rum, has a passion for Latin music and her saxophone ("saxo jaune", or "yellow saxophone").
+The song's lyrics suggest that Joe enjoys drinking rum, has a passion for Latin music and his car ("saxo jaune").
 Spanish-Cuban bandleader Xavier Cugat and Peruvian exotica singer Yma Súmac are also referenced in the lyrics.

 Chart performance

-"Joe le taxi" debuted at number twenty-one on the French Singles Chart, reaching number one in its fourth week and remaining there for eleven weeks.
-It also reached the top five in the United Kingdom, Ireland and Norway and the top ten in West Germany and Sweden.
-The single has reached a gold status in Belgium for 75,000 copies sold and has sold 2 million copies worldwide.
+"Joe le taxi" debuted at number 21 on the French Singles Chart, reaching number one in its fourth week and remaining there for 11 weeks.
+It also reached the top five in the United Kingdom, Ireland and Norway and the top 10 in West Germany and Sweden.
+The single reached gold status in Belgium for 75,000 copies sold and has sold two million copies worldwide.

 Critical reception

 Jerry Smith from Music Week wrote, "Out of the blue appears this intriguing Euro number that, with its breathy vocal and atmospheric backing, could capture the imagination given enough exposure."
 Johnny Dee from Record Mirror named "Joe le taxi" Single of the Week, adding, "There hasn't be all that many hits sung in French — Jane Birkin's "Je T'Aime" springs to mind.
 This purrs irresistibly in the same way, pre-pubescent vocals and a cha-cha beat that can't possibly fail to melt your heart.
-Sweet, sensuous, baby powder that will probably be giving me a headache by mid-March, but at the moment all is heavenly and I can't bare to be without it."
-William Shaw from Smash Hits commented, "Blow me down.
+Sweet, sensuous, baby powder that will probably be giving me a headache by mid-March, but at the moment all is heavenly and I can't bare to be without it." [sic] William Shaw from Smash Hits commented, "Blow me down.
 A French record that's not crap.
 As a nation France has always been pathetically unsuccessful at pop. [...]
 But young Vanessa will change all that.
 She's just spent 11 weeks at the top of the French charts with this slow, wispy tune sung in French to an accompaniment of gratefully parping saxophones.
 It's really not bad at all."